confidential-computing/governance/project-progression-policy.md

 To be considered for Incubation stage, the project must meet the Sandbox requirements as well as the following:

  * Development of a growth plan, to be done in conjunction with their project mentor(s) at the TAC.
- * Document that it is being used successfully in production by at least two independent end-user organizations which, in the TAC’s judgement, are of adequate quality and scope.
+ * Document that it is being used successfully in production by at least two independent end-user organizations which, in the TAC's judgement, are of adequate quality and scope.
- * Demonstrate a substantial, in the opion of the TAC, ongoing flow of commits and merged contributions.
+ * Demonstrate a substantial, in the opinion of the TAC, ongoing flow of commits and merged contributions.
  * Demonstrate that the current level of community participation is sufficient to meet the goals outlined in the growth plan.
  * Since these metrics can vary significantly depending on the type, scope and size of a project, the TAC has final judgement over the level of activity that is adequate to meet these criteria.
  * Receive a two-thirds supermajority vote of the TAC to move to Incubation stage.